hexops/machengine.org/content/engine/math/matrix-storage.md

 When you store the DirectX-style in row-major storage, the `[tx, ty, tz, tw]` vector _also_ ends up at memory offsets 12, 13, 14, and 15 in contiguous memory.

-What is affected, however, is the multiplication order: with OpenGL-style, you use matrix*vector as is standard in the scientific community; while with DirectX-style you use vector*matrix.
+What is affected, however, is the multiplication order: with OpenGL-style, you use `matrix*vector` as is standard in the scientific community; while with DirectX-style you use `vector*matrix`.

 ## Endless confusion